Low-back pain? You’re not alone … at all

 Get the scoop on sciatica, one of the most common lower-back pains.

 The sciatic nerve is the widest and longest nerve in the human body, running from the lower back through the back of each leg and into the feet and toes.
 The word “sciatica” gets thrown around a lot when back pain pops up.
-Byron Stephens II., M.D., a spine surgeon with Vanderbilt Bone & Joint, helps clear up some myths about the term.
+Byron Stephens II., M.D., a Vanderbilt Spine Center specialist at Vanderbilt Bone & Joint, helps clear up some myths about the term.

 First things first: Sciatica is not a diagnosis for what is causing pain.
 It is a set of symptoms.